Tebow aids ill fan after 1st Arizona Fall League game

-Tim Tebow comforted a fan who was having a seizure after the former NFL quarterback played his first baseball game in the Arizona Fall League.
+Tim Tebow comforted a fan who was having a seizure, praying and talking college football with the man after the former NFL quarterback played his first baseball game in the Arizona Fall League.

-The Phoenix Fire Department said a man in his 40s was having a seizure Tuesday at Camelback Ranch, the spring training home to two major league teams.
+The Phoenix Fire Department said it responded to a call about a man in his 40s having a seizure Tuesday at Camelback Ranch, the spring training home to two major league teams.

+Tebow stayed with the fan for 15 to 20 minutes until paramedics took him from the stadium.

+Daniel Kelly, a Tebow fan from nearby Casa Grande, said he met the ill spectator early in the game.
+Kelly was getting a baseball autographed by Tebow when the seizure began.

 Tebow, recently signed by the New York Mets to a minor league contract, went 0 for 3 and also ran into an outfield wall chasing a flyball for the Scottsdale Scorpions.